M-Juhasz/CreateReport_Template/README.md

 ## No License
 Just playing around, use what you like.
-I'm not responsible for any negative results of effects.
+I'm not responsible for any negative results or effects.
 I am, however, responsible if this generates money.
 I'm sure that's how this works :)